 Now with Google and social media becoming our main communications and news feed, it’s very easy to purchase things from the Internet as well as review them.
 As per my previous investigation on Pottery Barn Reviews, I had found that Pottery Barn was a pretty decent furniture retailer a few years back but because of poor customer service, their name had gradually deteriorated.

-I’d say that reviews play an integral, if not the most crucial role in determining whether or not to make a purchase with a brand or not.
+Reviews play an integral role in determining whether or not to make a purchase with a brand or not.
 If Pottery Barn doesn’t improve their digital reputation in the years to come, people will pretty much boycott the brand altogether unfortunately.

 The Pottery Barn sofa series are all very standard and while most people would call it classic, I’d call them a little dated.